Skip to main content

 Reppy Institute for Peace and Conflict Studies

-Deepen your knowledge of international security, the structure and function of multinational systems, and the general areas of conflict analysis, conflict management, and conflict resolution.
+Deepen your knowledge of international security, multinational systems, and conflict management and resolution.

 Spotlight: How Students Use Their International Minors